scality/metalk8s/docs/installation/bootstrap.rst

       control plane component).

-      If you want to override the default ``controlPlane`` ``ingress`` controller podAntiAffinity, by default MetalK8s use soft podAntiAffinity on hostname so that if it's possible those controllers pods will be spread on different ``master`` nodes.
+      If you want to override the default ``controlPlane`` ``ingress`` controller podAntiAffinity or number of replicas, by default MetalK8s deploy 2 replicas and use soft podAntiAffinity on hostname so that if it's possible those controllers pods will be spread on different ``master`` nodes.

       .. note::

-        Affinity for control plane ingress controller will be ignored if ``MetalLB`` is disabled, as this control plane ingress controller will be deployed as a DaemonSet, which means that a pod will run on every ``master`` nodes by default.
+        Affinity and number of replicas for control plane ingress controller will be ignored if ``MetalLB`` is disabled, as this control plane ingress controller will be deployed as a DaemonSet, which means that a pod will run on every ``master`` nodes by default.